IbrahimWad/IbrahimWad/README.md

-- 👋 Hi, I’m @IbrahimWad
+# 👋 Hello, I'm Ibrahim Wad!

+## 🚀 About Me
-- 👀 I’m interested in Flutter and Dart
+- 👨‍💻 I’m passionate about **Flutter** and **Dart** development
-- 🌱 I’m currently learning PHP and larvel
+- 🌱 Currently diving into the world of **PHP** and **Laravel**
+- 📚 Always eager to learn new technologies and improve my coding skills
+- 🎯 Focused on building clean, efficient, and user-friendly applications

+## 📬 Connect With Me
-- 📫 How to reach me on facbook this is the link https://www.facebook.com/profile.php?id=100015024482617
+- 💬 Feel free to reach out or connect with me on [Facebook](https://www.facebook.com/profile.php?id=100015024482617)

+---

 <!---
 IbrahimWad/IbrahimWad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.